 Shih Tzu Personality

 The Shih Tzu was bred for centuries not just for their beautiful silky coats, but to be phenomenal companions.
 Don’t want to play ball?
 No problem.
-A Shih Tzu’s idea of a great night is relaxing together on the couch.
+Their idea of a great night is relaxing together on the couch.
 After all, they don’t hunt birds, herd cattle, or pull sleds.
 They’re just built to love their families.

 You could say that Shih Tzus are well suited for anyone with a lap.
 Their personality and energy level make them a great fit whether you have a small or large space (again, as long as it has a lap).
-A simple daily walk and plenty of snuggles will keep a Shih Tzu happy.
+A simple daily walk and plenty of snuggles will keep them happy.

 Shih Tzus also make excellent family dogs.
-However, because of the Shih Tzu’s small size, they aren’t always the best fit for families with small children, who can accidentally hurt them with rough play.
+However, because of their small size, they aren’t always the best fit for families with small children, who can accidentally hurt them with rough play.
 Better to wait until the kids are a little older and can be careful around small dogs.

 Ideal Environment for a Shih Tzu